Regd.No.: 126198/071/072

 The Trek itinerary involves some of the famous viewpoints and settlements like Namche Bazaar, Monasteries of Tengboche and Dingboche, and viewpoints like Gorakshep and Kala Patthar.
 Throughout the route from Namche Bazaar to the Everest base camp, we will have excellent views of Mt.
 Everest and other equally mesmerizing peaks above 8,000m like Mt.
 Manaslu (8,163m), Mt.
 Makalu (8,485m), Mt.
 Cho Oyu (8,188m) and Mt.
 Kanchenjunga (8,586m).

-In addition to being a time-honored trail to Everest that allows you to savor all its natural beauty, Jiri Everest Base Camp Trek also is a perfect route to firsthand witness the unique, rich culture of the Sherpa people.
-As the elevation increases, we will be able to trek through several picturesque Sherpa villages that showcase the beautiful alpine settlements which have successfully accustomed to mountain life for many centuries.
-Thus, in this way, this trek is not only an adventure-packed nature trek but also a rare cultural trek that offers experiences of a unique lifestyle and tradition of the celebrated Sherpa people.
+In addition to being a time-honored trail to Everest that allows you to savor all its natural beauty, Jiri Everest Base Camp Trek also is a perfect route to witness the unique, rich culture of the Sherpa people.
+As the elevation increases, we will be able to trek through several picturesque Sherpa villages that showcase the beautiful alpine settlements that have been successfully accustomed to mountain life for many centuries.
+Thus, in this way, this trek is not only an adventure-packed nature trek but also a rare cultural trek that offers experiences of the unique lifestyle and tradition of the celebrated Sherpa people.

 Itinerary Detail